-Monetization of NPS is critical to the Account Experience methodology (we'll deep dive this later), which is core to how B2B brands can leverage NPS to drive real results.
+Monetization of NPS is critical to the Account Experience methodology (we'll deep dive into this later), which is core to how B2B brands can leverage NPS to drive real results.

-How is the Net Promoter Score Different in B2B?
+How Is the Net Promoter Score Different in B2B?

 While it uses the same principles and techniques, NPS is not the same in B2B as it is in B2C.